Embracing Logic: Tips to Organize Your Website’s Navigation

 Internal Link Structure

-Bots make excellent and efficient servants, but only if they have access to the right information.
-Your linking strategy not only helps patients find their way to additional resources, it also tells search engine crawlers which pages are important.
-Your Prime Directive should be optimizing links so bots can readily identify which are the main pages.
-Every parent page should have visible, clickable links to its subpages, and all subpages should link back to the corresponding main page in many instances.
+Another integral part of creating an organized website is your internal link structure.
+The strategy you use for link building not only helps patients find their way to additional resources, it also tells search engine crawlers which pages are important.
+Your primary goal should be optimizing links so search engines can readily identify which are the main pages.
+Every parent page should have visible, clickable links to its subpages, and the subpages should typically link back to the corresponding main page.
 This serves as a virtual map and also allows search engines to distinguish between important pages versus blogs with similar subjects.